-Good wedding vendors know good wedding vendors!
-One of the best ways to find a wedding officiant is to tap into your vendor network.
+Good wedding vendors know good wedding vendors, so tap into this wedding officiant finder resource!
+One of the best ways to find a wedding officiant is to rely on your vendor network.

 Wedding officiants usually get booked after some of the bigger ticket items, like a wedding planner, photographer or caterer.
 That means you can reach out to vendors you have already booked and ask for their recommendations.
 They will have worked with lots of wedding officiants in the area and should have lots of insight for you.